 These are hardy trees (at least Zone 4) selected for blight resistance, early flowering, large nuts, high yields, and resilience against pests in no-spray situations.
 We also offer bulk Korean Stone Pines (for windbreaks and pine nuts), Elderberries (for medicinal and culinary uses), and Serviceberries (also called Saskatoonberries, and June berries).

-We have chestnuts, hazelnuts, elderberries, and serviceberries available in bundles of 25.
+This year we have two types of hazelnuts, elderberries, and serviceberries available in bundles of 25.

-Spend $500 on bulk nut trees and get 10% off – use coupon code fivehundred
+Spend $500 on bulk trees and get 10% off – use coupon code fivehundred

-Spend $1000 on bulk nut trees and get 15% off – use coupon code onethou
+Spend $1000 on bulk trees and get 15% off – use coupon code onethou

 Scroll down for lots more information about these awesome trees.